LukeMurphey/splunk-website-monitoring/README.md

 splunk-website-monitoring
 =========================

-A website for monitoring web applications
+A Splunk application for monitoring web applications for downtime and slow response times.